Anthony Milford: Background

-Milford was born in Brisbane, Queensland, Australia, and is of Samoan descent.
+Milford was born in Auckland, New Zealand, and raised in Brisbane, Queensland, Australia.
+He is of Samoan descent.
 He is the cousin of St. George Illawarra Dragons players Francis Molo and Michael Molo.

 Playing career

 Early years

 Milford began playing his junior rugby league for the Souths Juniors in Acacia Ridge.
-During his teenage years he attended Forest Lake State High School and St Peter Claver College in Ipswich, and was selected for the Queensland and Australian Under 15 Schoolboys in 2009.
-While at the school he represented the Under 15 Queensland and Australian Schoolboys sides in 2009.
-In 2010, Milford represented the Queensland Under 16s, while playing for Souths Logan Magpies.
+During his teenage years, he attended Forest Lake State High School and St Peter Claver College in Ipswich, and was selected for the Queensland and Australian Under-15 Schoolboys in 2009.
+While at the school he represented the Under-15 Queensland and Australian Schoolboys' sides in 2009.
+In 2010, Milford represented the Queensland Under-16s, while playing for Souths Logan Magpies.
 Milford graduated from their rugby league program in 2011.
-In 2012, Milford represented Queensland Under 18s, playing halfback in their 24–18 win over New South Wales.
+In 2012, Milford represented Queensland Under-18s, playing halfback in their 24–18 win over New South Wales.

 Milford joined the Canberra Raiders in 2012, leading their SG Ball side to the Grand Final, which they lost 42–20 to the Balmain Tigers.
-Later that year, at just 17 years old, Milford debuted for the Raiders Under 20's team.
-Milford played 14 games, scoring 13 tries and helped the Raiders make the Grand Final, which they lost to the Wests Tigers 46–6.
+Later that year, at just 17 years old, Milford debuted for the Raiders Under-20s team.
+Milford played 14 games, scoring 13 tries and helped the Raiders make the Grand Final, in which they lost to the Wests Tigers 46–6.
 In September 2012, Milford was set to be named in the Junior Kiwis side to face the Junior Kangaroos, before he officially pledged his allegiance to his birth country of Australia.
 In November 2012, he was rewarded with a new contract at the Canberra Raiders, keeping him in Canberra until the end of 2014.
 In December 2012, Milford was named in Queensland's 2013 Junior Emerging Origin Squad.
 Milford played 20 games, scored 20 tries, kicked 64 goals and 1 field goal for 209 points in his U20s career from 2012 to 2013.